SRA-SiliconValley/jalangi/docs/commands.md

 Utility to apply Jalangi instrumentation to files or a folder

     node src/js/commands/instrument.js -h
-    usage: instrument.js [-h] [-s] [-x EXCLUDE] [-i] [--analysis ANALYSIS] [-d] [--selenium] [--in_memory_trace] [--inbrowser]
+    usage: instrument.js [-h] [-s] [-x EXCLUDE] [--only_include ONLY_INCLUDE] [-i]
+                     [--analysis ANALYSIS] [-d] [--selenium]
+                     [--in_memory_trace] [--inbrowser] [--smemory] [-c]
-                     [--smemory] [-c] [--extra_app_scripts EXTRA_APP_SCRIPTS]
+                     [--extra_app_scripts EXTRA_APP_SCRIPTS] [--no_html]
-                     [--no_html] --outputDir OUTPUTDIR
+                     --outputDir OUTPUTDIR
                      inputFiles [inputFiles ...]

 Utility to apply Jalangi instrumentation to files or a folder.

 Positional arguments:
     inputFiles            either a list of JavaScript files to instrument, or a single directory under which all JavaScript and HTML files should be instrumented (modulo the --no_html and --exclude flags)

 Optional arguments:
     -h, --help            Show this help message and exit.
     -s, --serialize       dump serialized ASTs along with code -x EXCLUDE, --exclude EXCLUDE
-                        do not instrument any scripts whose filename contains this substring
+                          do not instrument any scripts whose file path contains this substring
+    --only_include ONLY_INCLUDE
+                          list of path prefixes specifying which
+                          sub-directories should be instrumented, separated by
+                          path.delimiter
     -i, --instrumentInline
                           instrument inline scripts
     --analysis ANALYSIS   Analysis script for 'inbrowser'/'record' mode.
                           Analysis must not use ConcolicValue
     -d, --direct_in_output
                           Store instrumented app directly in output directory (by default, creates a sub-directory of output directory)
     --selenium            Insert code so scripts can detect they are running under Selenium.
 Also keeps Jalangi trace in memory --in_memory_trace     Insert code to tell analysis to keep Jalangi trace in memory instead of writing to WebSocket
     --inbrowser           Insert code to tell Jalangi to run in 'inbrowser' analysis mode
     --smemory             Add support for shadow memory
     -c, --copy_runtime    Copy Jalangi runtime files into instrumented app in jalangi_rt sub-directory
     --extra_app_scripts EXTRA_APP_SCRIPTS
                           list of extra application scripts to be injected and instrumented, separated by path.delimiter
     --no_html             don't inject Jalangi runtime into HTML files --outputDir OUTPUTDIR
                           directory in which to place instrumented files
 ## direct.js

 Command-line utility to perform Jalangi's direct analysis